Speedy1991/graphene-django-jwt/example/README.md

 Example Mutations and Queries
 -----------------------------

-You can just import the predefined mutations from `django_graphene_jwt.schema.mutations` and queries `django_graphene_jwt.schema.query`
+You can just import the predefined mutations from `graphene_django_jwt.schema.mutations` and queries `django_graphene_jwt.schema.query`

 Register a new user
 ```